Weakly turbulent saturation of the nonlinear scalar ergoregion instability

-In contrast to the nonlinear saturation and endstate of the ergoregion instability, which is practically unknown beyond simplistic expectations, the nonlinear properties of stable light rings has received some attention recently.
-In particular, using numerical relativity a nonlinear instability was claimed to exist in spinning boson star spacetimes with stable light rings in Ref.~\cite{Cunha:2022gde}; however, thus far these results could not be reproduced \cite{Evstafyeva:2025mvx,inprep} (see also Refs.~\cite{Marks:2025jpt,Siemonsen:2024snb}).
-A step away from this nonlinear gravitational setting, the dynamics of a massless scalar testfield with quartic self-interactions trapped in a light ring were studied in Refs.~\cite{Benomio:2024lev,Redondo-Yuste:2025hlv}.
+In general relativity, stable trapping of null geodesics can lead to a turbulent direct cascade---a nonlinear mechanism connecting linear modes and transporting energy from large scales to small scales.
+For instance, the perfectly trapping Anti-de Sitter spacetime was found to exhibit gravitational turbulence, ultimately leading to black hole formation at small scales \cite{Bizon:2011gg,Jalmuzna:2011qw,Buchel:2012uh,Balasubramanian:2014cja,Craps:2014vaa,Bizon:2015pfa,Evnin:2021buq} (such turbulent mechanisms have also been studied in other contexts~\cite{Galtier:2017mve,Galtier:2021ovg,Benomio:2018ivy,Bhattacharyya:2007vjd,Carrasco:2012nf,Adams:2013vsa,Green:2013zba,Krynicki:2025fzi,Gay:2024kay,Liang:2025lek,Andrade:2019rpn,Yang:2014tla,Iuliano:2024ogr,Figueras:2023ihz,Ma:2025rnv,Detweiler:1977gy,Hod:2008zz,Yang:2012pj,Cardoso:2013pza,Holzegel:2013kna}).
+A step away from this nonlinear gravitational setting, the dynamics of a massless scalar testfield with quartic self-interactions trapped in a stable light ring were studied in Refs.~\cite{Benomio:2024lev,Redondo-Yuste:2025hlv}.
 This scalar field was found to exhibit wave turbulence for sufficiently large initial data, triggered by the nonlinear interactions between long-lived linear modes.
 While such turbulent phenomena are ubiquitous in systems described by a nonlinear Schrödinger-type equation \cite{zakharov2012kolmogorov,Galtier_2022,nazarenko}, the dispersive nature of massless fields acts against accumulation of nonlinear interactions, unless in confining settings.